 Hello.
-I’m a qualified, insured counsellor registered with the British Association for Counselling and Psychotherapy.
-I work with adults and teenagers over 14 years of age.
-Currently, my clients and I hold their sessions over the telephone or online.
+I’m a qualified counsellor registered with the British Association for Counselling and Psychotherapy.
+I'm based in Kent and work with adults and teenagers over 14 years of age.
+My private clients and I hold their sessions over the telephone or online.
 Counselling this way can be just as therapeutic and a lot easier to access than face-to-face counselling.

 What might counselling be like?